-I have been wandered around a lot on Shopify forum for the last few months.
-There is one problem that I saw over and over and over again, from fashion to house decor to health supply store - ‘I got a lot of traffics but no sales!’ many merchants said.
+I have been wandering around a lot on Shopify forums for the last few months.
+There is one problem that I saw over and over and over again, from fashion to house decor to health supply stores - ‘I get a lot of traffics but no sales!’ many merchants said.

-As a UX designer, I have helped a lot of Shopify merchants review their stores, give them advice for improving conversion rate and getting more sales.
-So I decided to write this blog post, it's a few simple things that can help you optimize your store's conversion.
+As a UX designer, I have helped a lot of Shopify merchants review their stores and gave them advice for improving conversion rate to d get more sales.
+So I decided to write this blog post.
+It's a few simple things that can help you optimize your store's conversion.
 Let's get started!

 1. One clear goal for each page

-Focus on only one primary action on each page, this effects directly on how your visitors making decision.
+Focus on only one primary action on each page, this affects how your visitors make decisions.

 2. Effective Call to Action

-You may have heard about this like million times, but it's just too important not to repeat.
+You may have heard about this like a million times, but it's just too important not to repeat.
 The CTA must always be clear.
 Everythings should be self-evident or self-explanatory.
-Clarity and simplicity can bring out the best result in all means.
+Clarity and simplicity can bring out the best result by all means.

 3. Trust and credibility

-Trust is one important factor that affects on purchase decision of customers.
-It is created by professionalism and refined aesthetics.
-Neatness, organization, high level of polish, typography, whitespace, imagery all create a sense of professionalism.
+Trust is one important factor that affects the purchase decision of customers.
+It is created with professionalism and refined aesthetics.
+Neatness, organization, high level of polish, typography, whitespace, and imagery all create a sense of professionalism.

-Moreover, visitors also feel safe when they see trust badges, information about guarantee and policies, refund policy, return shipping, etc.
+Moreover, visitors also feel safe when they see trust badges, information about guarantees and policies, refund policy, return shipping, etc.

 JoomlaShine shows testimonials and 30 Days Money back guarantee badges to create trust